 Responding to students in distress

-The Red Folder initiative is a guide to help faculty, staff and others who interact with students to recognize, respond effectively to, and refer distressed student at UW-Parkside.
+The Red Folder initiative is a guide to help faculty, staff and others who interact with students to recognize, respond effectively to, and refer a student as necessary.

 These are the most common signs of distress.
 Students may present with signs that are not listed.